satish-varma/studio/DOCUMENTATION.md

 ## 1. Introduction

 StallSync is a comprehensive stock and sales management application designed for businesses with multiple sites and stalls (e.g., retail counters, storage areas).
 It allows users to track inventory, record sales, manage staff, and gain insights into their operations.
 It also includes a dedicated module for managing food stall specific expenses and sales.
-The application features role-based access control (Admin, Manager, Staff) and leverages AI for tasks like product description generation and sales trend summarization.
+The application features role-based access control (Admin, Manager, Staff), is fully mobile-responsive, and leverages AI for tasks like product description generation and sales trend summarization.

 ---